-The first step to becoming a counsellor is to undertake an introductory course or talk to a careers adviser.
+The first step towards becoming a professional counsellor is to undertake an introductory course or talk to a careers adviser.
 Our “come and see” days will help you to find out what is involved in becoming a counsellor.
-You may wish to undertake additional online research to find out about various theories that underpin different college diplomas.
+Our next “come and see” day is: Contact us to find out when.

 The diploma course must involve in-depth training and should reach standards recognised by the BACP.
 This should include ethical practice, in depth knowledge of psychological theories and their application, research and skills base training.